 For examples of our products, please look for us on Pinterest, Instagram (feralfawn_), and Facebook.
 The links are at the bottom of the page.

 Our ribbon shirts have been on exhibit at the Trickster Art Gallery in Schaumburg, IL.
-One of our Teepee neckties was also used in the NBC television show Chicago Fire, as well as, multiple products on Motherland: Fort Salem, Season 2, Episode 6.
+One of our Teepee neckties was also used in the NBC television show Chicago Fire, as well as, multiple products on Motherland: Fort Salem, Season 2, Episode 6, and Season 3.